-Grand Junction loves dogs, and with hundreds of miles of trails to explore and plenty of water to swim in, dogs love Grand Junction!
+Grand Junction loves dogs, and with hundreds of miles of trails to explore and plenty of water to quench their thirst and jump in, dogs love Grand Junction!
 Although traveling with your furry companion is rewarding, it does take a little extra planning.
-Here are some suggestions to make planning your getaway with your furry friend easy and fun!
+Here are some suggestions to make your getaway with your furry friend easy and fun!

 Where to Stay:

 If you prefer to be downtown, four hotels, SpringHill Suites, Hampton Inn, Fairfield Inn, and the new Tru by Hilton are all pet-friendly, providing you with plenty of options.
-They are all within a five-minute walk from restaurants like Bin 707, where the Colorado lamb tenderloin is a local favorite, or Grand Junction’s oldest brewery, the Rockslide, offering their internationally-known salmon fish and chips is a crowd favorite.
+They are all within a five-minute walk from restaurants like Bin 707, where the lamb tenderloin is a local favorite, or Grand Junction’s oldest brewery, the Rockslide, which offers salmon fish and chips with award-winning brews.
 Lucky for you, every Tuesday is all you can eat fish n’ chips night!
-If you prefer to visit downtown but hunker down elsewhere, Horizon Drive is where the majority of all Grand Junction’s hotels are located.
-Consider the Clarion Inn, Grand Vista, Travelodge and Super 8 for you and your best friend.
-You can also explore all Grand Junction's pet-friendly lodging here.
+There are over 38 affordable hotels in Grand Junction, the majority of which are on Horizon Drive, located just off I-70.
+Consider the Hotel Maverick, a newly built boutique hotel next to the Colorado Mesa University Campus.
+You can check out all of Grand Junction's pet-friendly lodging here.

 Where to Eat: